Submissions

 • All persons listed as authors have given their approval for submission of the article.

 • Where appropriate, authors have obtained institutional ethics approval and / or the informed consent of individuals cited in the paper.
+This needs to be acknowledged in the manuscript.

 • The submission file is in Microsoft Word, RTF, or WordPerfect document file format.